Value for money

-Low average incomes, combined with the recent impact of the Government’s welfare reforms, mean that a sizeable number of customers in our region have found paying their water bills more difficult this past year.
+Low average incomes, combined with the impact of the Government’s welfare reforms, mean that a sizeable number of customers in our region have found paying their water bills more difficult.
 For example, we have seen an increasing number of customers spreading their payments or going on extended payment plans, as household budgets have become tighter.

 We don’t want to leave our customers struggling, especially when there is a genuine desire to pay, so we continue to improve and expand our package of assistance for customers in financial difficulty.

-We have a range of tailored schemes to ease the financial burden, and a dedicated outreach worker to raise customer awareness of the support available:
+We have a range of tailored schemes to ease the financial burden, and a dedicated outreach worker to raise customer awareness of the support available including:

 The United Utilities Trust Fund: managed by independent trustees, this fund provides grants for those customers who are in severe financial hardship, allowing them to get back on an even footing.
 The initiative is funded partly by our company, and partly by contribution from customers through their water bills.
 Our evidence shows that 70 per cent of customers helped through the Trust Fund continue to pay their bills 12 months later.

-WaterSure: a financial support scheme designed for customers with water meters who receive benefits and also have a family member with a medical condition that requires the use of large amounts of water.
+WaterSure: a financial support scheme designed for customers with water meters who receive benefits and have a large family or have a member of the household with a medical condition that requires the use of large amounts of water.

 Help to Pay: customers receiving Pension Credit and struggling with their payments can apply to have their bills capped at an affordable amount based on their income and outgoings.